 Keep a recent photo of your pet on hand.

-If you need to post lost pet notices on internet or just want to blanket the area with posters, a picture of your pet may help get him back to you.
+If you need to post lost pet notices on internet or just want to blanket the area with posters, a picture of your pet may help get them back to you.

 Have a crate or carrier for each pet.